attack68/rateslib/docs/source/i_whatsnew.rst

        as calculated figures (e.g. continuously compounded zero rate, or index value) can be calibrated by *Solvers*.
    * - Bug
      - `Solver.delta` and `Solver.gamma` now work directly with given ``npv`` when ``fx`` is not provided.
+   * - Performance
+     - Curve iterations in the :class:`~rateslib.solver.Solver` were amended in the way they handle :class:`~rateslib.dual.Dual` variables in order to reduce upcasting and increase the speed of basic operations.

 1.0.0 (1st Feb 2024)